CLtryhard/CLtryhard/README.md

 - 👀 I’m interested in computer program.
 - 🌱 I’m currently learning C language.
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me by my gmail:cltryhard@gmail.com
+- 📫 You can reach me by my gmail : cltryhard@gmail.com

 <!---
 CLtryhard/CLtryhard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.